Version 3 / 15min read / Updated Sun 08 May 2022 / 1337 views / of verified

 2-man left-side stack

-The other option is to have one player on either side of the doorway ("split stack").
-The senior player will state his entry type, and the other player will prepare to do the same type of entry, except from the opposite side of the door.
-This type of stack is best assumed when a closed door is present - movement across an open doorway for the sake of setting up a 'split stack' should never be done.
+The other option is to split the stack into two, one on either side of the doorway ("split stack").
+The One Man will state his entry type, and the other members of the breaching team will prepare to do a similar type of entry, except that the team in the other stack will do so from the opposite side of the door.
+This type of stack is best assumed when a closed door is present - moving across an open doorway for the sake of setting up a 'split stack' should never be done.

 2-man split stack